TheTechRobo/discord-urls-extractor/README.md

 Might not extract all URLs correctly. [#8](https://github.com/TheTechRobo/discordhistorytracker-urls-extractor/pull/8) improved on this, though.

 ## Usage with Discord History Tracker (DESKTOP APP ONLY)
+:warning: Note that the DHT extractor is pretty much unmaintained since I no longer use it.
+I'll fix bugs, but it doesn't support embeds or any new DHT features.
+It only supports extracting attachment urls (which can now be done via DHT!) and finding URLs in messages using a regex.
+It does not look through embeds or any other feature.

 Once you've got your .dht file, run:

     cargo r <file path> dht